Zoriumorg/smart-contracts-library-evm/README.md

   A basic dApp example showcasing storage and retrieval of data using a smart contract.

 - **`voting-contract`**
   A contract implementing a voting system, allowing users to cast votes and tally results on-chain.

+- **`timelock-contract`**
+  A contract that locks funds or actions for a specified duration before they can be executed.
+Useful for delayed transactions or governance.

+- **`erc20-basic-token`**
+  A standard ERC20 token implementation with basic functionalities like transfer, approve, and balance tracking.

+- **`crowdsale-contract`**
+  A contract for conducting a fixed-rate token sale, allowing users to buy ERC20 tokens with ETH.

+- **`multisig-wallet`**
+  A multi-signature wallet requiring multiple approvals for transactions, enhancing security for fund management.

-**Note:** The `.DS_Store` file is a macOS system file and not part of the functional contracts.
+**Note:** The `.DS_Store` file is a macOS system artifact and not part of the functional contracts.

+---

 ## Getting Started